ITRav4/PlexRedirect/README.md

 ## Want to help out?
 Want to  make PlexRedirect better?
 Feel free to fork the repo and submit a pull request!

+## License
+Licensed under The MIT License.
+The Plex logo and name are copyright of Plex Inc.